opensearch-project/documentation-website/_search-plugins/vector-search.md

 For information about vector search with filtering, see [k-NN search with filters]({{site.url}}{{site.baseurl}}/search-plugins/knn/filter-search-knn/).

-## Neural search
+## Generating vector embeddings within OpenSearch

-Neural search is built on top of k-NN search.
-It transforms text into vector embeddings and indexes both the text and its vector embeddings in a vector index.
+[Neural search]({{site.url}}{{site.baseurl}}/search-plugins/neural-search/) transforms text into vector embeddings and indexes both the text and its vector embeddings in a vector index.
 When you use a neural query during search, neural search converts the query text into vector embeddings and uses vector search to return the most relevant results.

 ### Choosing a model